colabottles/toddl/about/index.md

 They put in the work, I just ran with it.
 Or modified it just a wee bit.
 Either way, they are the heroes you deserve.

 I changed a few things, added a couple more areas on the index page, added a few transitions, made sure everything adheres to WCAG 2.0 AA guidelines, changed some fonts, and kept the overall structure of these templates.

-### I take no credit for the layout

-I found these pens, loved them, and wanted to use and implement them.
-So I did.